loomnetwork/loom-sdk-documentation/docs/en/basechain-release-notes.md

   ```

 **Bug fixes:**
-- Fix broadcasting of EVM contract events to subscribers, previously if a contract method emitted
+- Fix broadcasting of EVM contract events to subscribers.
+Previously, if a contract method emitted
   multiple events subscribers would only receive the first event.
 - Ensure `eth_getBlockByNumber` and `eth_getBlockByHash` return the same tx hashes regardless of
   whether or not the full parameter is true or not.